 As a presidential candidate, Biden made the case for a transition strategy from fossil fuels to clean energy, with specific mention of a stepwise approach to achieve lower carbon while preserving energy supply and energy jobs.
 This strategy suggests there could be significant material impacts to businesses in the energy sector during his tenure.
 However, the specifics behind these proposals—such as a ban on new fracking on federal land—are unlikely to come together for a while.
 As such, we believe any potential impacts on investment opportunities will remain rather murky for a while.

 Turning to the social factor, there are a host of issues in this area that a Biden administration may choose to address, most notably healthcare requirements for U.S. businesses and racial justice.
 For instance, the president-elect has expressed a strong interest in expanding the Affordable Care Act (ACA), including by offering a public, or government-run, option for healthcare.
 Small or medium-sized companies may be most impacted by such actions as obligations to provide healthcare may allow them to attract skilled workers from larger businesses but may impose cost changes that are currently unclear.
-In regard to racial justice, diversity and inclusion may find more government support over the next few years, though details on how are not clear.
+In regard to racial justice, diversity, equity, and inclusion may find more government support over the next few years, though details on how are not clear.